yujunz/gitlab.com-runbooks/howto/elastic-cloud.md

 Since we cannot use our Alertmanager, Elasticsearch Watchers have to be used for alerting.
 They will be configured on the Elastic cluster used for storing monitoring indices.

-blackbox probes cannot provide us with sufficient granularity of state reporting.
+Blackbox probes cannot provide us with sufficient granularity of state reporting.